uchicago-cs/cmsc22000/website/content/labs/lab4.md

 Logic errors can happen even when your program compiles and runs, but may result in incorrect behavior.
 The commands we went through in the warmup can help you find logic errors by allowing actions such as stepping through the program line-by-line, printing variables, and seeing when variables are changed.

-Compile `task4.c`.
+Compile `task4.c` and run it.
 As you can see from the print messages, the variables don’t have the expected values!
 Use gdb to find the five errors.
 For each error you find, answer the following questions on Gradescope:

 * Copy-paste the relevant lines of code, explain what is wrong with them, and then copy-paste the fixed code (with a brief explanation of how you fixed the code).